erSubhashThapa/100daysofcode/r3-log.md

   ## Hacker Rank

-  I finished the [Minimum Swaps 2](https://www.hackerrank.com/challenges/minimum-swaps-2/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=arrays) challenge.
+  Back to today, I finished the [Minimum Swaps 2](https://www.hackerrank.com/challenges/minimum-swaps-2/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=arrays) challenge.
 But I looked at someones suggestion in the comments.

   I forgot you could just change an item in array by setting and array item to a new value.
 I could see how this cut down the run time by a lot.